-"Recreational" uses permitted in Section 4.7.3 shall be permitted on the lands located immediately north of Wyton Drive and between Lakeside Drive and Rebecca Road (part of Lot 11, 12 and 13, Concession 1) and designated "Extractive Industrial", subject to the aggregate resources being extracted and the site being appropriately rehabilitated.
+"Recreational" uses permitted in Section 4.7.3 shall be permitted on the lands located immediately north of Wyton Drive and between Lakeside Drive and Rebecca Road (part of Lot 11, 12 and 13, Concession 1) and designated located within the "Extractive Industrial" overlay, subject to the aggregate resources being extracted and the site being appropriately rehabilitated.
 An amendment to the Official Plan will not be required for this change in land use, however, an amendment to the Zoning By-law, combined with Site Plan Control approval, shall be required prior to the development of "Recreational" uses.